-Join Students For Liberty at Michigan State University in East Lansing, MI on Saturday, October 6 for the 2012 Students For Liberty Michigan Regional Conference.
-Michigan is home to some of the strongest pro-liberty student groups in the country and the Michigan Regional Conference will bring together these strong student leaders for an incredible event.
+Join Students For Liberty at the Michigan State University in East Lansing, MI on Saturday, October 5th for the 2013 Students For Liberty Michigan Regional Conference.
+Michigan is home to some of the strongest pro-liberty student groups in the country and the Michigan Regional Conference will bring together student leaders from across the state once again for an incredible event.

 - Host: Michigan State College Libertarians

 - Location: North Business Complex building.
 The main lecture hall will be in room N130.
 You can find the North Business Complex building on the northwest corner of Bogue Street and North Shaw Lane at 632 Bogue Street.
 A map of the MSU campus can be found here for your convenience: MSU Campus Map.
 Parking on campus can be found to the southwest of the Business Complex, where there is a large parking garage “Ramp #1” available to you.

 - Social: 8pm – 10pm